 Simply put, the cloud offers a virtual way that businesses can store all their important information.
 All the sensitive data are kept in offsite data centers.
 Therefore, if there is an outage in your premise, your essential data can still be accessed.

-However, you should consider several factors before switching to the cloud.
+However, you should consider several factors before switching to cloud backup.
 Concerns to address include;

 Note that there are no one-size-fits-all cloud backup and disaster recovery services.
 Therefore, find what suits your business depending on your industry.